(When the page opens, right click and save it.)

 Who leads a Missional Community?

-Every group is shepherded by carefully selected and trained leaders.
+Every group is led by carefully selected and trained leaders.
 These leaders are responsible for giving direction to the group and serving as shepherds who guide the group.
-But these leaders are not the teachers or presidents of the group.
+But these leaders are not the only leaders of the group.
 They serve as guides.

 We are a family, which means everyone is a contributor.
 Every member of a Missional Community is expected to participate and contribute.
 The varied giftings of each member of a Missional Community are part of its strength.
 There are gifts of hosting, serving, teaching, inviting, listening, and caring in every group of people, and when we leverage those together for the Kingdom, we are much stronger and we grow much faster.
 That’s the reality of a family.

 The whole family is part of the Missional Community.
 That includes the kids.
 Bring your kids with you and allow them to participate in various elements of the group.
 The best way for kids to learn to pray, engage scripture, live in community with other believers, and live on-mission is by watching and doing it with their parents.